fbpx

 Signs of a Toxic Relationship

-It’s essential to be aware of toxic relationships and the signs associated with them.
-While physical and verbal abuse are apparent signs, other subtle cues can signify toxicity.
+It’s essential to be aware of toxic relationships and their associated signs.
+While physical and verbal abuse is apparent signs, other subtle cues can signify toxicity.

 If your partner has unrealistic expectations for you or fails to take responsibility for their mistakes, you may also be in an unhealthy partnership.
 Ultimately, only you can decide if the bad outweighs the good.